 So what needs to be done at this first meeting?

 I would start quite practically with the simple thing which is of course checking up on your providers.
-An online service such as iSelect can be perfect for such things and there are many more out there.
+You’ll find plenty of comparison sites online.

 Next up you need to address energy sucks you really can cut down now.
 Examples include putting blocks of utilities on to extension cords so you can unplug in one go at night or just be vigilant about doing it one at a time, make sure the oven door stays closed, you put a sweater on before turning up the heating etc etc etc.